Suor/battle-brothers-mods/elite_few/README.md

 # Elite Few - Master Bros

 A rewrite of the old [The Elite Few - Master Bros][old-mod], aimed at better compatibility with other mods and newer DLCs.
+Plus some fixes.

 ## Install